RogueLiquid/DeepSRS/README.md

 ---

 ## Usage
-Provide instructions for how to run the primary scripts or functions of DeepRaman.
+Provide instructions for how to run the primary scripts or functions of DeepSRS.
 For example:

 1. **Prepare your SRS data**:
    - Organize your SRS data into a folder, the data format is tiff (ends with .tif).